Induction Massage / Birth Prep Massage

 Prepare your body for childbirth.

-Set yourself up to avoid intervention, including induction.
+Set yourself up to prevent intervention, including induction.

-Create balance and space within the muscles of the pelvis to allow baby to find their ideal position for birth.
+Create balance and space within the muscles of the pelvis to allow baby to find their ideal position and pathway for birth.

 Release tension to allow the pelvic muscles to do their job of opening and guiding baby efficiently during labour.